simonw/docs-for-llms/README.md

 # llm-docs

-This repo contains single file concatenated documentation for every released version of [LLM](https://llm.datasette.io/).
+This repo contains single file concatenated documentation for every released version of [LLM](https://llm.datasette.io/) and several other tools.

 You can use this to answer questions about your LLM version using this command: